catalyst-cloud/catalystcloud-docs/source/network/networks.rst

 Public networks
 ***************

-Catalyst operates a public network in each region.
-These public networks provide you with connectivity to the Internet and allow you to allocate floating IPs (public IPs that can be associated to your compute instances) from a pool managed by Catalyst.
+Catalyst Cloud operates a public network in each region.
+These public networks provide you with connectivity to the Internet and allow you to allocate floating IPs (public IPs that can be associated to your compute instances) from a pool managed by Catalyst Cloud.

 Our public networks are listed on the table below: